kergoth/dotfiles/mercurial/extensions/evolve/docs/sharing.rst

 As seen in figure 3, this transfers the new changeset *and* the obsolescence marker for revision 1.
 However, it does *not* transfer the temporary amend commit, because it is hidden.
-Push and pull transfer obsolesence markers between repositories, but they do not transfer hidden changesets.
+Push and pull transfer obsolescence markers between repositories, but they do not transfer hidden changesets.

   [figure SG03: dev-repo grows new rev 2:60ff, marks 1:f649 obsolete]